Montpelier Hill: History of the Dublin Hellfire Club

 The Irish Hell Fire Club was founded around 1737 by Richard Parsons, 1st Earl of Rosse, and James Worsdale.
+It was one of several elite secret societies referred to as Hellfire Clubs that existed in Britain and Ireland in the 18th century.
 Lord Rosse was probably the president of the club.
 Evidence of the identities of other members comes from a painting by Worsdale entitled The Hell Fire Club, Dublin, now held by the National Gallery of Ireland, which shows five members of the club seated around a table.
 The five men are Henry, 4th Baron Barry of Santry (who was tried for murder and convicted in 1739); Simon Luttrell, Lord Irnham; Colonel Henry Ponsonby; Colonel Richard St George and Colonel Clements.
 Most of their meetings occurred in Dublin city centre at the Eagle Tavern on Cork Hill, near Dublin Castle.
 Accounts of the club's meetings claim that members drank "scaltheen", a mixture of whiskey and hot butter, and that they left a chair vacant at each gathering for the Devil.
 The club's mascot was a black cat.

-The Hell Fire Club rents the Connolly Hunting Lodge

-At some stage, the lodge at Montpelier was let to the club by the Conolly family (coincidentally, William Conolly had purchased Montpelier Hill from Philip, Duke of Wharton, founder of the first Hell Fire Club in 1719.).
+At some stage, the lodge at Mount Pelier was let to the club by the Conolly family (coincidentally, William Conolly had purchased Mount Pelier Hill from Philip, Duke of Wharton, founder of the first Hell Fire Club in 1719.).